In the News

 Many clinics are unable to treat patients with chronic pain, so they go looking for medications on the street, says Dr. Petros from the Allied Pain & Spine Institute.

-This centre provides alternative treatments to opioids for pain management.
+This center provides alternative treatments to opioids for pain management.

 One of his patients is this man, who a couple of decades ago had an accident at work, and since then has been suffering from chronic back pain.